Actions

 Posted

-There was one reported fatal crash in Fairfax County, though investigators do not believe the weather was a factor.
+State police have responded to two fatal crashes.
+One happened in Fairfax County, though investigators do not believe the weather was a factor.
+The other took place in Pittsylvania County on Sunday evening.

 The crashes were spread across all seven divisions, with Hampton Roads reporting the highest number.